Sairyss/domain-driven-hexagon/README.md

 - DTOs should be data-oriented, not object-oriented.
 Its properties should be mostly primitives.
 We are not modeling anything here, just sending flat data around.
 - When returning a `Response` prefer _whitelisting_ properties over _blacklisting_.
 This ensures that no sensitive data will leak in case if programmer forgets to blacklist newly added properties that shouldn't be returned to the user.
-- Interfaces for `Request`/`Response` objects should be kept somewhere in shared directory instead of module directory since they may be used by a different application (like front-end page, mobile app or microservice).
-Consider creating a git submodule or a separate package for sharing interfaces.
+- If you use the same DTOs in multiple apps (frontend and backend, or between microservices), you can keep them somewhere in a shared directory instead of module directory and create a git submodule or a separate package for sharing them.
 - `Request`/`Response` DTO classes may be a good place to use validation and sanitization decorators like [class-validator](https://www.npmjs.com/package/class-validator) and [class-sanitizer](https://www.npmjs.com/package/class-sanitizer) (make sure that all validation errors are gathered first and only then return them to the user, this is called [Notification pattern](https://martinfowler.com/eaaDev/Notification.html).
 Class-validator does this by default).
 - `Request`/`Response` DTO classes may also be a good place to use Swagger/OpenAPI library decorators that [NestJS provides](https://docs.nestjs.com/openapi/types-and-parameters).
-- If DTO decorators for validation/documentation are not used, DTO can be just an interface instead of class + interface.
+- If DTO decorators for validation/documentation are not used, DTO can be just an interface instead of a class.
-- Data can be transformed to DTO format using a separate mapper or right in the constructor if DTO classes are used.
+- Data can be transformed to DTO format using a separate mapper or right in the constructor of a DTO class.

 ### Local DTOs

 Another thing that can be seen in some projects is local DTOs.
-Some people prefer to never use domain objects (like entities) outside of its domain (in `controllers`, for example) and return a plain DTO object instead.
+Some people prefer to never use domain objects (like entities) outside its domain (in `controllers`, for example) and return a plain DTO object instead.
 This project doesn't use this technique, to avoid extra complexity and boilerplate code like interfaces and data mapping.

 [Here](https://martinfowler.com/bliki/LocalDTO.html) are Martin Fowler's thoughts on local DTOs, in short (quote):

 > Some people argue for them (DTOs) as part of a Service Layer API because they ensure that service layer clients aren't dependent upon an underlying Domain Model.
 While that may be handy, I don't think it's worth the cost of all of that data mapping.

 Though you may want to introduce Local DTOs when you need to decouple modules properly.
 For example, when querying from one module to another you don't want to leak your entities between modules.
-In that case using a Local DTO may be a better idea.
+In that case using a Local DTO may be justified.

 ---